FTL-Hyperspace/FTL-Hyperspace/wiki/Lua-Hyperspace-Module.md

   - **Since 1.4.0**
 - LUA table `.table`
   - **Since 1.4.0**
-  - A modifiable table of arbitrary data which exists and long as the object it belongs to
+  - A modifiable table of arbitrary data which exists as long as the object it belongs to

 ## ShipManager_Extend
 Accessed via `ShipManager`'s `.extend` field